microsoft/vstest-docs/RFCs/0031-Multi-Test-Run-Finalization.md

     }
 }
 ```
 Interface provides callbacks from Multi Test Run Finalization process.
 For every such process `HandleMultiTestRunFinalizationComplete` will be called once and will provide last chunk or all data collector attachments.
-During finalization process `HandleFinalisedAttachments` can be invoked several times providing data collector attachments that are already processed.
+During finalization process `HandleProcessedAttachmentsChunk` can be invoked several times providing data collector attachments that are already processed.
 Method `HandleMultiTestRunFinalizationProgress` will be invoked every time when `progressReporter` is used by attachment processor and will provide information about current attachment processor: progress, uris and index of it.
 Additionally event will contain also number of attachment processors.

 4. Use above logic to reprocess data collector attachments for parallel test executions and VS scenarios (e.g. `Run All Tests`, `Analyze Code Coverage for All Tests`).
 In case of `Analyze Code Coverage for All Tests` VS will use `vstest.console` in a variation of design mode and merge all code coverage reports.
 VS will show full code coverage report for all test projects.